-I am a hematology-oncology physician who specializes in the treatment of leukemia and myeloproliferative diseases (MPDs).
+I am a hematology-oncology physician who specializes in the treatment of myeloproliferative neoplasms (MPN) and leukemia.
 I am dedicated to providing my patients with the best possible care, taking into account the individual needs of each patient and his or her family.

-As well, I am an active researcher whose focus is the development of new and innovative approaches to treating MPDs and leukemia.
-I am working to understand the genetic events that contribute to the development and progression of leukemia and MPDs in the hope of developing new targeted therapies for patients with these diseases.
-I am also studying the thrombotic events that can occur in patients with MPDs in order to understand why they occur, and how to treat and prevent them.
-Through these efforts, I am committed to improving outcomes for patients with these diseases.
+In addition, I am an active researcher whose focus is the development of new and innovative approaches to treating MPNs and leukemia.
+I am working to understand the genetic events that contribute to the development and progression of leukemia and MPNs in the hope of developing new targeted therapies for people with these diseases.
+I also work on developing and running novel clinical trials with molecularly targeted agents for patients with MPNs and leukemia.
+Through these efforts, I am committed to improving outcomes for people with these disease

 - Clinical Expertise: Myeloproliferative Neoplasms; Acute and Chronic Leukemia; Myelodysplastic Syndrome